PeachlifeAB/dotf2git/README.md

 The script will create a new branch named after each computer’s hostname, ensuring separate backups for each machine.

+Since dotf2git is based on git you can checkout and pull any computer branch locally to copy files between computers.

 ## Missing some dot files?

 Just add the file name to `whitelist.txt`